 Perishable food items should be cooked for immediate consumption or thrown away.
-Generally, foods stored in large freezers should be safe from spoilage for about forty-eight (48) hours if the freezer remains closed.
+Generally, foods stored in large freezers should be safe from spoilage for about 48 hours if the freezer remains closed.

-Residents should avoid opening freezer or refrigerator doors to the extent possible until such time as the electricity has been restored.
+Residents should avoid opening freezer or refrigerator doors to the extent possible until the electricity has been restored.

 As long as temperatures in refrigerators remain below 45 degrees, stored foods should not spoil.
 Caution is advised during warm weather, as food will spoil more quickly above this temperature.
 The purchase of a thermometer for placement in refrigerators is recommended.

 Swimming pools should not be used until the water is free of any debris and the water is clear.
 Keep the filters running until the water is clear and then superchlorinate (shock treat) the pool.
 The chlorine level should drop to between 1.0-3.0 ppm before re-entry.

 If asbestos-covered heating system and piping have been damaged and require removal, a certified asbestos removal contractor must perform this work.
 The Health Department and Massachusetts Department of Environmental Protection (617-935-2160) must be notified in advance of asbestos activity.

 Discard debris such as garbage (in a closed container), lumber, tree limbs, broken furniture, and trash as soon as possible to prevent insect and rodent infestation.